Brandon McCaughan: Career

 McCaughan made his Formula Ford debut in 2021, winning the Janet Cesar Memorial Trophy for pre-1993 cars in the Walter Hayes Trophy and also racing in the Northern Irish FF1600 Championship.
-McCaughan then moved to the National FF1600 championship, finishing eighth in his maiden season in the series, and also finishing fifth overall in the Formula Ford Festival at the end of the year.
+He then moved to the National FF1600 championship, finishing eighth in his maiden season in the series, and also finishing fifth overall in the Formula Ford Festival at the end of the year.
 During 2022, McCaughan was also a finalist for a £20,000 prize fund to compete in GB4 the following year, but was beaten to it Colin Queen in the shootout.

 Remaining in Formula Ford competition for the following year, McCaughan led the standings after the opening round despite not taking any overall wins, but lost the lead at Snetterton after Oldfield Motorsport teammate Lucas Romanek won race three.
 McCaughan then won race one at Kirkistown and finished the other two races on the podium, but after taking just a handful of podiums in the second half of the season, McCaughan fell to third in the overall standings.
 At the end of the year, McCaughan edged out Nathan Yu to win £20,000 to compete in GB4 the following year.

 Five months later, McCaughan joined KMR Sport for his maiden season in GB4.
 On his debut at Oulton Park, McCaughan took pole for both the first two races, finishing third in race one before taking his maiden series win in race two before retiring in race three.
-McCaughan then finished no higher than sixth at Silverstone in what was supposed to be his final round, before remaining in the series for the third round at Donington Park.
+He then finished no higher than sixth at Silverstone in what was supposed to be his final round, before remaining in the series for the third round at Donington Park.
 In said round, McCaughan finished second in race one before taking his second and final win of the season in race two.
 However, it turned out to be the Irishman's last appearance in GB4 as he left the series after three rounds due to budget issues.

 After leaving GB4, McCaughan tested with Team Virage during the summer of 2024, McCaughan made his debut in sports cars with them, racing in the JS P4 class at the season-ending round at Algarve of the Ligier European Series.
 Driving alongside Mikkel Gaarde Pedersen, the duo finished fourth and fifth on their series debut.

 Having sat most of 2025 on the sidelines, McCaughan returned to racing in August by making his LMP3 debut for Bretton Racing at the Spa round of the Michelin Le Mans Cup.
 Driving alongside Dane Arendsen, the duo finished 14th after falling as low as 23rd during the race.
+McCaughan then joined Team Virage to race in the JS P4 class of the Ligier European Series at Silverstone alongside Leo Robinson, winning both races and ending the year ninth in points.

+The following year, McCaughan returned to Team Virage for his first full season in the JS P4 class of the Ligier European Series.